GabeScott/standard-works-vault/General Conference/2005 October - Sweet Moments.md

 # Sweet Moments

-*By By Bonnie D. Parkin - Relief Society General President*
+By Bonnie D. Parkin - *Relief Society General President*

 *Given in the October session of the 2005 General Conference*

+>*If we are seeking the Lord and His guidance, if our direction is to return to our Father in Heaven, the sweet moments will come.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/10/sweet-moments?lang=eng)

-How thankful we are for our living prophet, President Gordon B. Hinckley, and for his words “God bless the Relief Society of The Church of Jesus Christ of Latter-day Saints.”1 Every sister in this Church belongs to Relief Society.
+How thankful we are for our living prophet, President Gordon B. Hinckley, and for his words “God bless the Relief Society of The Church of Jesus Christ of Latter-day Saints.”[^1] Every sister in this Church belongs to Relief Society.
 Every one of us can feel the love that is so plentiful in this divinely instituted organization.

 My heart is tender for you sisters who have been seriously impacted by recent natural disasters.
 I rejoice at the accounts of righteous women serving and being served.
 Through service, both the servant and the served experience the love of the Lord.
 At this time of trial, I pray that you will feel His love and also my love and the love of your many Relief Society sisters.

 The Prophet Joseph Smith set the course for Relief Society when he said to the sisters in 1842: “It is natural for females to have feelings of charity—you are now placed in a situation where you can act according to those sympathies which God has planted in your bosoms.
-If you live up to these principles how great and glorious!”2
+If you live up to these principles how great and glorious!”[^2]

 The sisters of the early Relief Society were stirred to action by the Prophet Joseph.
-Today, we too have opportunities to serve as “instruments in the hands of God to bring about this great work.”3
+Today, we too have opportunities to serve as “instruments in the hands of God to bring about this great work.”[^3]

 What does it mean to be an instrument in everyday terms?
 I think it means to nurture others.
 Joseph Smith called it acting “according to those sympathies” in our hearts.
 I have had many sweet moments when I have felt the Lord using me as an instrument.
 I believe that you too have been guided and helped as you teach, comfort, and encourage.

 Yet as women we are pretty hard on ourselves!
 Believe me when I say each of us is much better than we think.
 We need to recognize and celebrate what we’re doing right.
 Much of what we do seems small and insignificant—just a part of daily living.
-When we are called “to give an account to Jehovah,”4 as the Prophet Joseph counseled, I know that we will have much to share.
+When we are called “to give an account to Jehovah,”[^4] as the Prophet Joseph counseled, I know that we will have much to share.

 Let me give you an example.
 Recently I asked Elder William W. Parmley about his memories of his mother, LaVern Parmley, who served as the Primary general president for 23 years.
 He didn’t refer to her talks at conferences or the many programs she implemented.
 He spoke of one of his sweetest moments when he was 17 and preparing to go away to college.
 He remembered sitting with his mother as she taught him how to sew on a button.
 With children of all ages, small and simple acts have lasting impact.